 - 1. Sort on the entry prompt by tapping the column head.
 You may sort on any value that gets the data you want to change together. - 2.
 Tap on the first data value you want to change (the highest on the list). - 3.
 Tap Change All. - 4.
-All data values that are the same and below the one you tapped will be highlighted. - 5.
-Input the new value and ABS SET or INC SET.
+All data values that are the same and below the one you tapped will be highlighted.

+5. Input the new value and ABS SET or INC SET.
 All highlighted entries will be changed to the new value.

-The sequence below illustrates changing the Tool # in the program.
+The sequence below illustrates changing the # pecks in the program.

-Figure 11.2.3.1 First, the data is sorted by Tool # in ascending order to get the tool 7 together and the first tool 7 is selected.
+Figure 11.2.3 (a) First, the data is sorted by Event in ascending order to get the drill events together and then #pecks in event 5 is selected.

-Figure 11.2.3.2 Next, tapping the Change All soft key highlight all the same tool #
+Figure 11.2.3 (b) Next, tapping the Change All soft key highlight all the same #pecks from event 5 and down.

-Figure 11.2.3.3 Finally, the tool # was changed to 8 in all the events that used tool # 7 by pressing 8, SET.
+Figure 11.2.3 (c) Finally, the # pecks was changed to 2 in all the events from event 5 and down by pressing 2, SET.